In just a week, Ukrainian refugee exodus exceeds 1 million

-PRZEMYSL, Poland (AP) — Russia's invasion of Ukraine has forced more than a million people to flee their homeland in just a week, an exodus so swift it almost matches the number of people who sought refuge in Europe in a whole year during the 2015 migration crisis.
+PRZEMYSL, Poland (AP) — Russia's invasion of Ukraine has forced more than a million people to flee the war in just a week, an exodus so swift it almost matches the number of people who sought refuge in Europe in a whole year during the 2015 migration crisis.

-Seven years ago — again after Russian bombardments — hundreds of thousands of Syrians fled their strife-torn country.
-Together with people escaping fighting in Afghanistan, Iraq and elsewhere, they headed west, thousands dying at sea trying to reach a continent where many didn't want them.
+Seven years ago, hundreds of thousands of Syrians fled their strife-torn country, which Russia also bombarded.
+Together with people escaping fighting in Afghanistan, Iraq and elsewhere, they headed west, with thousands dying at sea trying to reach a continent where many didn't want them.

-That arrival of about 1.3 million people sparked tensions among European partners who squabbled over how many to accept, and bolstered far-right populists, some of whom were friendly to the Kremlin.
+The arrival of about 1.3 million people sparked tensions among European partners as they squabbled over how many refugees and asylum-seekers to accept, and bolstered far-right populists, some of whom were friendly to the Kremlin.

 But as Russian forces inflict massive destruction on a neighboring nation today, Europeans have united in extending a helping hand.

-One was Laura Bukavina, a Ukrainian-born doctor volunteering with the Cleveland Maidan Association, a group that arose to help Ukraine in 2014, when it was first invaded by Russia.
+One was Laura Bukavina, a Ukrainian-born doctor volunteering with the Cleveland Maidan Association, a group that arose to help Ukraine when it was first invaded by Russia in 2014.
 The group sent medical supplies to Ukraine and Bukavina went to the border to provide medical assistance to Ukrainians evacuated to Polish hospitals.

-UNHCR has predicted that up to 4 million people, at least, could eventually flee Ukraine.
+The European Union decided Thursday to grant people fleeing Ukraine temporary protection and residency permits.
+EU Migration Commissioner Ylva Johansson said millions more were expected to move into the 27-nation bloc and would require shelter, schooling and work.
+The U.N. refugee agency predicted the war could produce up to 4 million refugees.

+Johansson called the quick adoption of the protection rules a “historic result” and said “the EU stands united to save lives.”

 Among them was Nadia Zuravka, a teenager who arrived Thursday in Przemysl, Poland, with her mother.
 They came from Ukraine's second-largest city of Kharkiv, which is facing massive bombardment.
 She said both her school and her home had been hit by bombs and her friends were all hiding in basements.